 - Rights of usage by you.
 Read to know what’s allowed and not allowed.
 Understand, to what rights you can use the pictures.

 - Commercial usage for the photographer.
 He may need to use them for his portfolio and advert purposes.
 You should grant it.

 Splurging on your wedding photos will give you some feeling of satisfaction, especially when the pictures are divine.
 But what do you do if you need to save some cost on your wedding?

 Remember, the pictures alone take up to 15% of your wedding budget.
 It may be little for some, but what if you cannot afford it?

 Well, we will show you some ways to save a couple of dollars from wedding photos.

-- Ask the photographer of you can cut out some excesses which you don’t need.
-Things like getting ready bridal photos, engagement sessions and all.
+- Ask the photographer if you can cut out some excesses which you don’t need.
+Things like getting ready bridal photos, engagement sessions, and all.
 This will cut back on at least 3 to 4 hours, saving you money in thousands.

 - Look for photographers who are comfortable shooting alone.
 The more staff there are, the costlier your shoot gets.
 As for one photographer instead of two.
 But be sure that they have experience with shooting alone.

 - Patronize ones in your locale.
 If you bring in a photographer from out of the state or country, you’d spend more.
 Asides from their expertise, you’d foot the bill for airfare, food, accommodation.
 Better you work with one around you.